davidpallmann/hashnode-backups/clt7n9l8d00020aju6t9z2hvx.md

 ## Summary

 In this post, we've looked at a number of ways in which your older .NET Framework and SQL Server application can gain freedoms in the cloud.
+For more information on .NET modernization at AWS, visit the [.NET Developer Center Modernize page](https://aws.amazon.com/developer/language/net/modernize).

 Did the .NET Jail Break game help you learn how to accelerate modernization on AWS?
+How can we improve it?
 Share your comments.
-For more information on .NET modernization at AWS, visit the [.NET Developer Center Modernize page](https://aws.amazon.com/developer/language/net/modernize).